Fho06/SaseHacks/dev resources/project-documentation.md

 - Runtime structure still mixes Next-style folder naming with a Vite runtime path.
 - `src/App.tsx` uses `ThemeProvider defaultTheme="dark"` while `src/app/layout.tsx` is configured for light and is not the live runtime shell.
 - `POST /chat` remains behaviorally separate from authenticated scoped `/ask`.
-- Portfolio cache is in-memory only (no shared/distributed cache).
+- Portfolio cache depends on runtime configuration.
+Redis/Upstash is used when configured, otherwise fallback is in-memory.
 - Provider configuration warning checks do not fully enforce all provider keys at runtime.
 - Build currently succeeds while typecheck/lint fail, so CI signal is incomplete.